MUNI JENSEN

 • Columnist on international affairs for El País, Colombia's second largest newspaper

-Ms. Jensen earned a M.A. in Latin American Studies from Georgetown University, a B.A. in Political Science and Latin American Studies, and a certificate in Public Policy in a joint program between Universidad Externado de Colombia and Columbia University.
+She, a M.A. from Georgetown University’s Latin American Studies program, a double B.A in Political Science and Latin American Studies and a certificate in public affairs from Externado University and Columbia University.

 • Global Affairs